wangyuanhao/DeFusion/README.md

 * Step 10: Expression data and clinical information can be matched with samples under the relation between the manifest file, sample sheet and clinical file.
 In the sample sheet, samples and the names of their expression data files listed in manifest file are given.

+Other datasets which are not obtained from the TCGA official website are well-organized tables and can be downloaded directly from the given links.

 ### Pre-processing steps